 AWS Study guides

-If you want to update your foundational knowledge I would really recommend giving these official study guides a chance:
+If you want to update your foundational knowledge I would really recommend giving these official study guides a chance (click on the book to buy):

 There is one whitepaper, in particular, that’s a must-read to give you a good understanding of automation, compliance, and infrastructure as code: